ashishb/adb-enhanced/docs/README.rst

    Logo

-ADB-Enhanced is a Swiss-army knife for Android testing and development.
+ADB-Enhanced is a Swiss army knife for Android testing and development.

-A command-line interface to trigger various scenarios like screen rotation, battery saver mode, data saver mode, doze mode, permission grant/revocation.
-Its a wrapper around ``adb`` and not a replacement.
+A command-line interface to trigger various scenarios like screen rotation, battery saver mode, data saver mode, doze mode, and permission grant/revocation.
+It’s a wrapper around ``adb`` and not a replacement.

 |Lint Python| |Lint Markdown| |Lint YAML|